NomadDsgns/nomad-react-native-input/README.md

     - placeholder (optional): placeholder for input field that will be displayed only when field has no text entered
     - value (required): initial value passed to it using state
     - onChange (required): handler for updating state as text is entered/removed from input field

+[Click here](https://reactnative.dev/docs/textinput) For a complete list of available props for react native's default TextInput component.